-The Council, or adjudicative body, will consider the Chief Executive's report in open meeting, except where the alleged breach concerns matters that justify, in accordance with LGOIMA, the exclusion of the public.
-Before making any decision on a specific complaint, the relevant body will give the respondent an opportunity to appear and speak in their own defense.
-Members with an interest in the proceedings, including the complainant and the respondent, should not take part in these proceedings in a decision-making capacity.
+The council or committee will consider the chief executive's report in open meeting, except where the alleged breach concerns matters that justify the exclusion of the public, such as the misuse of confidential information or a matter that would otherwise be exempt from public disclosure under s.48 of the LGOIMA, in which case it will be a closed meeting.

+Before making any decision in respect of the investigator's report the council or committee will give the member against whom the complaint has been made an opportunity to appear and speak in their own defense.
+Members with an interest in the proceedings, including the complainant and the respondent, may not take part in these proceedings.

-The form of penalty that might be applied will depend on the nature of the breach and may include actions set out in clause 13.1 of the Code.
+The form of penalty that might be applied will depend on the nature of the breach and may include actions set out in section 13.1 of this Code.